my approach

 what’s it like in session?

-My role is to create a safe space for you to explore and process.
-I get curious about your journey and how it feels to be you.
-This might involve talking, sitting with your feelings, or discussing concepts that might relate to you, like trauma, family dynamics, social & cultural expectations, and human development.
+I get curious about your journey and what it feels like to be you.
+This might involve talking things through, sitting with difficult emotions, or discussing concepts that relate to your experience — like trauma, family dynamics, social and cultural expectations, or human development.

-I often ask “How does that feel in your body?”
+• I often ask “How does that feel in your body?”

-I’m comfortable sitting in silence
+• I’m comfortable sitting in silence

 framework & modalities

-You are the expert in your own life, and I'm here to help you reach your goals—not the goals I set for you.
+You are the expert in your own life, and I'm here to help you reach your goals — not the goals I set for you.
 Whatever your values, your experiences, and your vision for your life: I’m into it.
 I want to understand how to see the world through your eyes.
 If you're struggling to express what you want, we can start there to help you find your voice.